pulsar-edit/pulsar-edit.github.io/docs/blog/20230319-confused-Techie-HowLicenseNoneDeletedPackages.md

 But it wasn't long after talking to someone much more familiar with digital law, and Intellectual Property laws than anyone else on the team, we realized that re-hosting this content (even though it was just the metadata of the packages themselves, as the Pulsar Package Registry doesn't actually host the code of a package) counts as distribution, and redistribution.
 Which, the permission to do so is entirely governed by the package license, and the will of the author.

 Now when a developer had published something to the Atom package registry it doesn't matter the license they choose.
 As by act of them publishing the package there, they are giving permission to Atom for distributing that content.
 And the same is true when a package is purposefully published to Pulsar.
-But because the developers of the packages we had at first had never implicitly given us their permission, all we had was the license of their package to go off of.
+But because the developers of the packages we had at first had never had implicitly given us their permission, all we had was the license of their package to go off of.

-## How did we handle this
+## How did we Handle This

 The night after learning of this potential break of authors licenses, me and many others on the Pulsar team began the painstaking process of verifying the license of every single package on the Pulsar package registry.
 Where we had to manually check the `license` field of 12,470 individual package's `package.json`.